 1527 Cserni (aka Black or Nenad) Jován’s uprising

 The conflict between the Serbs and the local Hungarians began in earnest when after the Ottoman peril, the Hungarians returned to their lands.
 They found Serbs in their homes who took shelter in the abandoned houses.
-In the meantime, Szapolyai tried to settle the Serbs in Bács and appointed Jovan, his servant as their leader.
+In the meantime, Szapolyai tried to settle the Serbs in Bács County and appointed Jovan, his trusted man as their leader.
 Jovan was a talented military leader and a physically very strong warrior; he was trying to persuade Szapolyai to attack Habsburg Ferdinand before the Austrian Archduke would launch his inevitable attack against Hungary.
-Most sadly, King Szapolyai didn’t listen to his advice.
+Most sadly, King Szapolyai didn’t listen to his clever advice.

-Not much later, the things turned out very bad: gradually, Cserni Jován (1492-1527) declared himself an independent Czar and he was busy creating his small country in Southern Hungary.
+Not much later, things turned out very bad: gradually, Cserni Jován (1492-1527) declared himself an independent Czar and he was busy creating his small country in Southern Hungary.
 A most brutal war was taking shape.
 Jován was said to be not less violent and brutal than his master, Szapolyai.
 Let us remember how mercilessly Szapolyai had put the peasant uprising of Dózsa György down in 1514.
 Later, Szapolyai was not hesitating much to have people impaled, he had even a monk executed like that.
 Peasants feared and hated him at the same time.

 In Transylvania, Jovan’s men killed many Wallachians, Hungarians, and Saxon peasants and burghers.
 By this time, lots of Serbs had abandoned his army and returned to the Ottoman-conquered lands of Szerémség / Sirmium.
 Many of these fleeing smaller Serbian units were eliminated one by one.
-Surprisingly, those Hungarian peasants who had been fighting in Dózsa`s Peasant Uprising in 1514, now sided with their landlords against the army of Jovan.
+Surprisingly, those Hungarian peasants who had been fighting in Dózsa`s Peasant Uprising in 1514 against Szapolyai, now sided with him to fight the army of Jovan.
 They flocked under the flags of the very landlords who had so brutally put them down a decade ago.
 The time has come when King Ferdinand has also quit supporting Jovan.
 Unfortunately, Szapolyai lost much of his reputation before his supporters because he had not broken up with Jovan soon enough.